 During my research I discovered that Lush procure their materials from organisations that do not test on animals and exercise safe working environments.
 They work towards creating sustainable farming practices in less economically developed countries in an attempt to boost their economies, communities and conditions.
 Good to see an ethically minded company with a global vision.

-I enjoy applying wash-off masks with a brush, however, as this one is quite chunky with exfoliating beads, it is satisfying to just scoop it out with your fingers and massage it on.
+I prefer applying wash-off masks with a brush, however, as this one is quite chunky with exfoliating beads, it is satisfying to just scoop it out with your fingers and massage it on.
 Gentle rubbing will stimulate a higher level of exfoliation.
 It can be used for cleansing or as a leave-on/wash-off mask, effective after around 10 minutes.
 I like a gentler cleanser so opt for mask application only.
 As there is no guide to indicate a suggested removal time, I tend to leave it on for as long as I can tolerate which is usually around 40 minutes.
 Also, the self-preserving version doesn’t dry hard like it’s counterpart so is easy to wear.

 The peppermint makes for a clean, invigorating experience that I find very pleasant.
 It’s not intense.
 When I am ready to rinse, I like to start by wetting my hands and gently rubbing my face in circular motions to get another level of exfoliation.
 Removing the mask with a damp face washer will also achieve this, alternatively, it can be rinsed off under the shower or over a wash basin.
 After rinsing, my face feels clean and soft with a smooth, even texture, and looks bright and refreshed, confirming successful exfoliation and deep cleansing.
 The effects are very enjoyable and my skin looks great without feeling dry.